Australian Dollar Forecast: Will AUD Rise To USD0.70 In 2025?

 Broadly, the predictions point to a slight rise in the AUD relative to the USD, compared to its weak start to 2025.

-But the US currency’s rally since Trump’s re-election has been bolstered by signs of robust economic growth and the fact that US interest rate cuts may be more gradual than anticipated.
+If trade tensions settle, the USD could be bolstered by signs of economic resilience and the fact that US interest rate cuts may be more gradual than anticipated.

 How Trump’s policies actually play out following his inauguration on January 20, and what that means for our trading partners in China, will be a key influence on the Aussie’s value.